Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 ## Organisational development

 Having covered the high level movements of the whole on a macro-economic level, we might choose to examine the parts from which its composed.
+These are individuals, groups and organisations.

+In these domains we need to consider maturity and integrity.
+Small holders